jvishnu40/jvishnu40.github.io/_posts/2018-04-14-Packer-Docker.md

 $ docker system prune -af
 ```

-If you have experience of working with Jenkins or other build automation server then you can find this idea quite helpful otherwise it will be difficult to understand.
-This post is actually written focusing on Jenkins pipeline to implement automated application packaging using docker without Dockerfile!
+If you have experience of working with Jenkins or other build automation server then you can find this blog post helpful otherwise it may be difficult to understand.
+This post is actually written focusing on Jenkins pipeline stages to implement automated application packaging using docker without Dockerfile!